syncfusion-content/wpf-docs/wpf/DockingManager/Auto-Hide-Window.md

 ### AutoHide Animation enabled on Mouse Click

-Whenever mouse over the AutoHidden tab, the autohide animation will start.
-To disable this functionality, set the property **IsAnimationEnabledOnMouseOver** as **False** that allows to click the autohide tab to start autohide animation.
+On mouse over the AutoHidden tab, the autohide animation starts.
+To disable this functionality, set the property **IsAnimationEnabledOnMouseOver** as **False** that allows you to click the autohide tab to start autohide animation.
 By default, its values is **True**.

 {% highlight xml %}